apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘House of the Dragon’ Drops ‘Dueling’ Season 2 Trailers as HBO Makes Viewers Choose Between Rhaenyra and Alicent**
+**Activision Explains Why Call of Duty Warzone Mobile Has 120-Player Verdansk and PC and Console Do Not**

-You can read more about it [here](https://variety.com/2024/tv/news/house-of-the-dragon-season-2-trailer-game-of-thrones-1235945229/).
+You can read more about it [here](https://www.ign.com/articles/activision-explains-why-call-of-duty-warzone-mobile-has-120-player-verdansk-and-pc-and-console-do-not).

 ## Requirements
 - Python 3.8